-Let provide some context as to why interviewers like candidates to answer question using the STAR method as a template.
+Let's provide some context as to why interviewers like candidates to answer questions using the STAR method as a template.

 To appreciate this, let me explain a common scenario that many interviewers hate.
-Quite often candidates will list a several accomplishments achieved with previous employers.
+Quite often, candidates will list several accomplishments achieved with previous employers.
 The resume might read: